GandhiCloudLab/mcm-monitoring-usecase-responsetime/readme.md

-# MCM Monitoring usecase - Wealthcare UI responding slow
+# MCM Monitoring use case - Wealthcare UI responding slow

 This document explains about how  SRE  is going to analyze, and resolve an Incident, using MCM monitoring.

 <img src="images/30-response-1.png">

-## Usecase
+## Use case

 The Web user interface of the `Wealthcare application is becoming very slow`.